 Flowy clothes made for some very impressive pictures.
 And boy, did clothes have a lot of volume back then!
 We see from that vintage 1970s picture with the jeans above.
 But the fabric was not always strictly opaque.
 Sometimes it was much thinner, like the picture here.

-This itself is consistent with another trend for 1970s fashion, which called for loose blouses that would not look out-of-place during some summer stroll.
+This itself is consistent with another trend for 1970s fashion, which called for loose blouses that would not look out-of-place during some summer stroll, and can be seen in a lot of fashion photos.

 Colors, conflicts, and closeness